 Gochujang Aioli Recipe

 - ¼ cup sour cream

 - 1 teaspoon minced garlic (minced)

 - salt (to taste)

-- Add ¾ cup mayonnaise, ¼ cup sour cream, 1 tsp minced garlic, 2 tbsp gochujang, and salt to taste in a medium-size mixing bowl.
+- Add ¾ cup mayonnaise, ¼ cup sour cream, 1 teaspoon minced garlic, 2 tablespoon gochujang, and salt to taste in a medium-size mixing bowl.

 - Mix it well using a small wire whisk.
 Chill for 2 hours in the fridge and serve.